Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: Training Data Analysis

 This section addresses our research question ``What is the influence of gender associations learned from the training data?''
 Specifically, we measure whether models replicate term-specific gender patterns from their training data by computing gender prevalence (\S \ref{method:training-data}) in MuST-C \cite{cattoni2021must}, the training corpus for the models we analyze.

 The first thing we observe is that the training data shows a clear masculine skew for the gender terms we study.
-If we compute the average prevalence in the training data of the masculine form over the feminine one for all speaker-referring gendered terms in the translation hypotheses of the Transformer model, this average ranges from 0.68 to 0.71 depending on the languages, with nearly identical values for the Conformer models.
+If we compute the average prevalence in the training data of the masculine form over the feminine one for all speaker-referring gendered terms in the translation hypotheses of the Transformer model, this average ranges from 0.68 to 0.71 depending on the languages \lc{(es: 0.68; fr: 0.71; it: 0.68)}, with nearly identical values for the Conformer models \lc{(es: 0.68; fr: 0,72; it: 0,68)}.

 Table~\ref{tab:training-data} shows that the Transformer model does not simply replicate training data patterns when assigning gender.
 The table categorizes each predicted gendered term by whether the predicted gender (F or M) is the more or less prevalent form in the training data for that specific term.
 If models followed the heuristic of generating each term in its most frequent training data gender, predictions should consistently fall in the “More Freq.” column.
 Instead, the model frequently predicts genders that are less prevalent for that specific term: 87.8\,\% of feminine generated terms in Spanish (173 of 197), 85.5\,\% in French (130 of 152), and 92.1\,\% in Italian (140 of~152) correspond to the less prevalent form in the training data.
 For masculine predictions, the model does tend to predict the more prevalent form (221 of 243 in Spanish, 187 of 203 in French, 192 of 205 in Italian).
 However, given the overall masculine skew, this reflects the general pattern in the training data rather than term-specific memorization.
-The Conformers show a similar pattern: the distribution of predictions relative to prevalence resembles Table~\ref{tab:training-data}, although with slightly more predictions aligning with the more prevalent form.
+The Conformers show a similar pattern \lc{(see Table~\ref{tab:training-data-conf})}: the distribution of predictions relative to prevalence resembles Table~\ref{tab:training-data}, although with slightly more predictions aligning with the more prevalent form.
 Crucially, none of the models closely follow term-by-term gender associations from the training data.